- Written by Dr.Mehmet Demircioglu

 Be cautious if the first answer you receive is only a number of grafts and a price.
 The number may sound clear, but it is not a plan unless the clinic explains where those grafts will come from, where they will be placed, and what will remain for future hair loss.

-An important questions is who actually performs the surgery.
+An important question is who actually performs the surgery.
 Patients often see a doctor’s name on a website and assume that doctor is doing the critical work.
 That is not always true.

 Before choosing a clinic, ask who designs the hairline, who extracts the grafts, who creates the recipient area incisions, who supervises implantation, and who is present if a medical decision is needed.
 My separate page about who performs your hair transplant goes deeper into this because responsibility cannot be treated as a small detail.

 Clinic coordinators can help with communication and logistics, but they should not be the person deciding the surgical plan.
-If the plan is mostly created by sales staff, or if the named surgeon appears only briefly, the patient should slow down.
+If the plan is mostly created by sales staff, or if the named surgeon appears only briefly, it is time to slow down.

-this explains why donor area overharvesting should be part of the clinic-choice discussion before surgery, not after a bad result.
-The patient should know whether the clinic is planning only the first result or thinking about future hair loss as well.
+For that reason, donor area overharvesting belongs in the clinic choice discussion before surgery, not after a bad result.
+You need to know whether the clinic is planning only the first result or thinking about future hair loss as well.

 Graft number and density should be explained together.
 The clinic should be able to show why a certain number is appropriate for the size of the recipient area, the patient’s hair caliber, the donor capacity, and the visual priority of the case.
-The page on how I calculate the graft number explains why the number should come from the design, not from a sales target.
+How I calculate the graft number starts from the design, not from a sales target.

 The hairline is not only a line on the forehead.
 It changes the face.
 A natural hairline has to fit the patient’s age, facial proportions, donor capacity, native hair direction, and future hair loss risk.